nnzo/telegram-crypto-wallet/README.md

 1. Make sure to rename your config file from `config.yaml.example` to `config.yaml`

-2. Place your telegram token, coin name, coin ticker, block explorer link & daemon login in the `config.yaml` file.
+2. Place your telegram token, coin name, coin ticker, address prefix, block explorer link & daemon login in the `config.yaml` file.

 3. Make sure you have MySQL installed and a nonroot user created that has access to a database.
 You can put your MySQL login details in the `config.yaml` file.